tortuvshin/mcute.co.jp/README.md

 Next, type ``git clone https://github.com/intelligo-systems/mcute.git`` and press enter to clone repo.

-### Step 6: Install the Project's Dependencies
+### Step 6: Install the Project's dependencies
-Next, type ``npm i`` and press enter to install all of the node modules registered in the package.json.
+Next, type ``npm install`` and press enter to install all of the node modules registered in the package.json.

-For your convenience, we have added a post-install step that will automatically download and install the bower packages as well.
-To acheive the same result manually, you would have to use the ``bower install`` command after the ``npm i`` process finished running.
+After that installing frontend dependencies `cd frontend && npm install` from the root folder

 ### Install MongoDB OSX